Why we need a campaign

 All Party Parliamentary Group on Primary Care and Public Health 2013

 1. The NHS is a vital resource if we fall ill – but isn’t a National Health Service.
-95% of its resources are committed to providing a medical service i.e. treating people when they fall ill or have an accident.
-Only 5% of its resources are committed to maintaining health i.e. stopping people falling ill in the first place.
+95% of health resources in the UK are committed to providing a medical service i.e. treating people when they fall ill or have an accident.
+Only 5% of its resources are committed to maintaining health i.e. stopping people falling ill in the first place - and that proportion is reducing as Public Health funding is cut.

 2. This means the NHS could become financially unsustainable.
 The demands on it, from more older people, more lifestyle related illness and increasing patient expectations are rising more rapidly than the funding available.
 Not to mention the rising cost of drugs, medical technology and new hospitals and medical centres.